Vinon-sur-Verdon

 Vinon-sur-Verdon ([vinɔ̃ syʁ vɛʁdɔ̃]; Vinon de Verdon) is a commune in the northwestern part of the Var department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
 The town is on the left bank of the river Verdon near the Gorges du Verdon.
 The commune is on the departmental border with Vaucluse and Alpes-de-Haute-Provence; as of 2019, it had a population of 4,248.

 Vinon-sur-Verdon's airfield (ICAO Airport Code LFNF) is a popular location for the sport of gliding and was the location for the 2006 World Gliding Championships.

+During WW2, the bridge crossing the Verdon at Vinon was unsuccessfully bombed by the USAF to prevent the German retreat, leading to significant civilian casualties.
+It was eventually destroyed by local résistants.

 Geography

 Climate

 Vinon-sur-Verdon has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Vinon-sur-Verdon is 13.4 C. The average annual rainfall is 607.5 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 23.1 C, and lowest in January, at around 4.8 C. The highest temperature ever recorded in Vinon-sur-Verdon was 44.3 C on 28 June 2019; the coldest temperature ever recorded was -13.5 C on 12 February 2012.